3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 Use `sampling_weights=True` to enable the usage of sampling weights.
 This resamples the data presented to the model according to the weight column in the `Table`.
 If a sample has weight 2.0, it is twice as likely to appear as a particular sample with weight 1.0.
 Any given sample can occur multiple times in one epoch.
 This setting only applies to training.

 ### Exclude zero weight samples
 Use `exclude_zero_weight_training=True` (only applies to training) and `exclude_zero_weight_collection=True` to eliminate rows with weight 0.0.
-If your table has samples with weight 0.0, this will effectively reduce the size of the dataset (i.e. shorten the number of iterations per epoch).
+If your table has samples with weight 0.0, this will effectively reduce the size of the dataset (i.e. reduce the number of iterations per epoch).

 ### Metrics collection settings
 Use `collection_val_only=True` to disable metrics collection on the training set.
 This only applies to training.